SanderBos1/dataEngineeringExercise/readme.md

 - city: The city where the order was placed
 - order_date: The date for which the order was placed
 - product: Which product was sold
-- amount: How many of each product where sold
+- amount: How many of each product where sold, -1 indicates a mistake in the data

 ## city dataset